-Actior 1 Lead Timescale for completion Current status Contracts are in place for the sampled capital schemes.
-For existing schemes, this has been managed through reporting to the Capital Management Group where contract status is monitored for all schemes, subject to their stage in development.
-9 CEF adhere to Procurement Contracts Regulations 2015, Standing Orders, Standing Financial Instructions and the Scheme of Delegation and Earned Autonomy.
-Director of Capital, Estates and Facilities Immediate As per action (2).
-CEF C Capital Expenditure - Procurement and Governa nce Arrangements CEF Identify a senior CEF manager to review the processes Director of Capital, Week commencing Complete 1 from inception of a project to completion with specific emphasis on key milestones for approval in line with the capital procurement processes and procedures.
+Contracts are in place for the sampled capital schemes.
+For existing schemes, this has been managed through reporting to the Capital Management Group where contract status is monitored for all schemes, subject to their been managed through reporting to the Capital Management Group where contract status is monitored for stage in development.
+EF adhere to Procurement Contracts Regulations 2015, tanding Orders, Standing Financial Instructions and the cheme of Delegation and Earned Autonomy.
+Director of Capital, Estates and Facilities Immediate As per action (2). pital Expenditure - Procurement and Governa nce Arrangements dentify a senior CEF manager to review the processes Complete m inception of a project to completion with specific mphasis on key milestones for approval in line with the apital procurement processes and procedures.
 Estates and Facilities 13/09/2021 Responsibility for this review was charged to the Head of Discretionary Capital in consultation with other senior members of the CEF team.
-203/01/ 203/01/ The development of the Capital Project Process Map addresses these mandatory deliverables for compliance. i i ja ·
+The development of the Capital Project Process Map addresses these mandatory deliverables for compliance. ta c de ro anding Orders, Standing Financial Instructions and the heme of Delegation and Earned Autonomy. ital Expenditure - Procurement and Governa entify a senior CEF manager to review the processes om inception of a project to completion with specific nphasis on key milestones for approval in line with the anding Orders, Standing Financial Instructions and the heme of Delegation and Earned Autonomy.Estates and Facilitiesital Expenditure - Procurement and Governance Arrangementsentify a senior CEF manager to review the processes om inception of a project to completion with specific nphasis on key milestones for approval in line with theDirector States and Facilities anding Orders, Standing Financial Instructions and the theme of Delegation and Earned Autonomy.Estates and Facilitiesital Expenditure - Procurement and Governance Arrangementsentify a senior CEF manager to review the processes om inception of a project to completion with specific nphasis on key milestones for approval in line with theDirector Estates and FacilitiesWeek (Capital, 13/09/2021

-Action Lead Timescale for completion Current status CEF 2 Review procurement and contract documentation for all live schemes to ensure compliance and, where necessary, seek retrospective approval.
-5 1 End of October 2021 Complete As above, and in consultation with the CEF Business Manager.
+Action 1 Lead Timescale for completion Current status CEF 2 Review procurement and contract documentation for all live schemes to ensure compliance and, where necessary, seek retrospective approval.
+CEF Business Manager, Procurement and Corporate Governance End of October 2021 Complete As above, and in consultation with the CEF Business Manager.
 A scheme contract tracker is in use setting out the details of the respective contractors, date of returned signed contract, when issued to Corporate for signing and expected officer(s) for signing.
 The status of contracts is also monitored through the monthly Capital Management Group meetings (included in the capital projects matrix presented).
 Retrospective approval was sought where required.
 CEF 3 Develop a 'plan on a page' and checklist for all members of capital estates and facilities who undertake capital procurement as part of their job role.
 Director of Capital, Estates and Facilities Week commencing 13/09/2021 Complete Capital Project Process Map in place which details the expectations of process for each of the key stages and mandatory deliverables associated with the same i.e., • Project initiation